 Conclusion

-Teaching will be the most favored and most type-cast career after completing the B.Ed course.
+Teaching will be the most favoured and most typecast career after completing the B.Ed course.
 But there are many exciting and rewarding alternatives open to these individuals.
-From educational counselling to content development, from corporate training to research-all that a B.Ed graduate can get opens many doors for ample career options.
+From educational counselling to content development, from corporate training to research that a B.Ed graduate can open many doors for ample career options.
 So for those who might want to find their way outside traditional teaching, let your journey commence into finding what about you excites and think of other ways that are inspiringly beyond-the-box teaching positions to approach potential involvement.